swaptacular/swpt_accounts/protocol.rst

    these flags for different purposes.
-The lowest bit (bit ``0``) is reserved and has the meaning "scheduled for deletion". [#]_ If all of the following conditions are met, an account SHOULD be removed from the server's database: 1) the account is scheduled for deletion; 2) the account has no prepared transfers that await finalization; 3) at least 48 hours have passed since account's creation; 4) it is very unlikely that amount bigger that ``negligible_amount`` will be lost if the account is removed from
+The lowest bit (bit ``0``) is reserved and has the meaning "scheduled for deletion". [#]_ If all of the following conditions are met, an account SHOULD be removed from the server's database: 1) the account is "scheduled for deletion"; 2) the account has no prepared transfers that await finalization; 3) at least 48 hours have passed since account's creation; 4) it is very unlikely that amount bigger that ``negligible_amount`` will be lost if the account is removed from